alehano/gemini_turbo/README.md

 # Gemini text generation

 This is a text generation tool that uses Gemini AI to generate text based on prompts files.
-Utilizes different locations to speed up the process.
+Utilizes different locations and performs jobs in parallel to speed up the process.

 ## Setup